 The Best Camera Possible

 Some people aren’t interested in gaming at all, though, and that’s okay.
 There is plenty more to explore within the functionality of a modern smartphone.
-Instead, your preferences might instead lie with what your phone camera can do.
-Modern smartphone cameras have reached a point where their quality is far higher than people might have ever expected of a phone camera, potentially rivalling professional cameras in some regards.
+Instead, your preferences might lie with what your phone camera can do.
+Modern smartphone cameras have reached a point where their quality is far higher than people might have ever expected of a phone camera, potentially rivaling professional cameras in some regards.
 Different people might be interested in this for different reasons.
 Perhaps you just like taking high-quality pictures of big events in your life, which might be especially true if you’re someone who likes to travel, but there is another audience for which this might be ideal.

 Social media is at a point where a lot of the appeal comes from photographic and video content.
 Sharing your own experiences on a platform that can invoke discussion and attention from people you know, and likewise becoming inspired (or envious) of what other people are sharing from their own lives.
 You might be particularly interested or invested in this corner of the online world, and smartphones directly connect to the social media world thanks to the convenience of the relevant apps.
-This, along with a high-quality camera, puts you in a prime position to start sharing your own perspective of the world, improving your presence on social media and improving the definition of the content that you decide to make public.
+This, along with a high-quality camera, puts you in a prime position to start sharing your perspective of the world, improving your presence on social media, and improving the definition of the content that you decide to make public.

 Taking a Step Back

-When it comes to buying a new phone, you might be so familiar with the adverts for brand new phones, claiming that this latest model is bigger and better than anything you’ve ever seen, that you might think of older phones as obsolete.
+When buying a new phone, you might be so familiar with the adverts for brand new phones, claiming that this latest model is bigger and better than anything you’ve ever seen, that you might think of older phones as obsolete.
 Even looking at a phone that’s a few years old can give you the impression that it’s now worthless in the current landscape.
-However, this style of marketing and one-upmanship has been going on for a long time.
+However, this marketing style and one-upmanship have been going on for a long time.
 Taking a look back at older models of phones might surprise you, as you find them more capable than you thought, with cameras that still produce impressive results.
 Once you start to understand that older phones are an option, your world opens up considerably, with plenty of room to select a candidate that doesn’t cost quite as much as the latest models being pushed by the corporate smartphone titans.

-Only you can know your own life, schedule, and how large of a role your smartphone plays within that.
-However, you might find that you aren’t losing much by going for a slightly older phone, and you’re in fact saving money that can be used in other areas of your life.
-This might even encourage you to use your smartphone less frequently, which could be something that you need if you find yourself glued to your screen too often while still getting all of the use out it that you know and love.
+Only you can know your own life, and schedule, and how large of a role your smartphone plays within that.
+However, you might find that you aren’t losing much by going for a slightly older phone, and you’re saving money that can be used in other areas of your life.
+This might even encourage you to use your smartphone less frequently, which could be something that you need if you find yourself glued to your screen too often while still getting all of the use out of it that you know and love.
 In any case, it’s important to be aware of your options so that you’re in the best position to make a wise and informed decision.